marcelpatrick/3rdPersonV2/README.md

 - In our Behavior tree, include this custom service in the SELECTOR node > right click on the node > add service > Player Location If Seen > the service will be named "Update Player Location If Seen" > change its BlackboardKey variable to "Player"

+#### Difference between BTTasks and BTServices
+	- Tasks are used for descrete action which the AI does and stops.
+Eg. Move to, Shoot once and stop etc
+	- Services are used for continuous actions that require a lot of memory because they run all the time.
+Eg. Keep shooting as long as you are seing the player, keep updating the player location constantly so that the AI can keep chasing the player around etc.

 # ITERATION 3: Game Mode and Effects